SlayBelleNoxian/cogumelos/README.md

 # cogumelos

-Trying to make a new website with a database and php Iam using xampp to get my phpmyadmin database
+Trying to make a new website with a database and php;
+Iam using xampp to get my phpmyadmin database